RunestoneInteractive/httlads/_sources/Statistics/cs1_more_happiness.rst

 has "United States of America".
 We know these are the same but the computer does not make the match.
 You will need to clean up this data manually by making the names match where they don't already.
-This is also why the countries of the world spreadsheet contains the column that has a three letter code for each country.
+This is also why the countries of the world spreadsheet contains the column that has a three-letter code for each country.
 These codes are internationally agreed upon and are always the same for each country.
 This avoids the kind of problems we have where there is more than one common spelling.